it-novum/openITCOCKPIT-documentation/en/docs/reporting.md

 # Reporting

-openITCOCKPIT is able to generate situational reports.
-These reports can include a wide range of data such as: maintenance times, outages, availability and the current status of individual hosts and services.
+As you would expect, openITCOCKPIT includes a reporting function.
+These reports can contain a wide variety of data such as maintenance times, failures, downtimes and the current status of individual hosts and services.

-## Instant Reports
+## Instant reports

-Instant Reports in openITCOCKPIT are a variant of reports that can be generated as HTML or PDF and optionally be sent at a user-defined interval.
+Instant reports in openITCOCKPIT are a reporting function that can be generated as HTML or PDF files and optionally sent at a user-defined interval.

-Instant Reports contain a summary of the status of hosts, services, host groups or service groups, depending on the selection.
+Instant reports also contain a summary of the status of hosts, services, host groups or service groups, depending on the options selected.

-### Create a Instant Reports
+### Generating an instant report

-To create an "Instant Report", first click on the "New" button in the "Instant Reports" overview.
+To generate an instant report, first click the “New” button in the “Instant Reports” overview.

-Then select a container in the form, assign a name and select the object type to be evaluated.
+Then select a container, assign a name and then select the object type to be evaluated.

-Depending on the selected object type, select either hosts, host groups, service or service groups to be evaluated in the following field.
+Depending on the object type selected, you can then select either hosts, host groups, services or service groups you would like to report on.

-The period specifies when the evaluation times should take place.
+The time range indicates the period of time over which the evaluation should take place.

-The reflection state defines whether either only a soft and hard state (hard state or soft state) or only a hard state should be considered.
+The reflection state defines whether either both a hard and soft state or only a hard state should be taken into account.

-You have the option to include maintenance times in the report by selecting the option "Include maintenance times".
+You have the option to take maintenance times into account in your reporting by selecting the “Include downtimes” option.

-If the "Summary Display" option is selected, instead of listing individual hosts and their services, only an overall view of the status of the host and services is displayed.
+If the option “Display summary ” is selected, instead of listing individual hosts and their services, only an overview of the status of the host and its services will be displayed.

-If you want to send a report automatically at an interval of day, week, month or year, you must activate the option "Send e-mail".There you can send the report to one or more users.
+If you want to automatically send a report every day, week, month or year, the “Send email” option must be activated.

+Once this option has been enabled, you can send reports to one or more users.

 | Field                      | Required                  | Description                                                  |
 | -------------------------- | ------------------------- | ------------------------------------------------------------ |